tanyxp/tanyxp.github.io/_posts/2016-07-14-pokemon-go.markdown

 <p>
 Pok&#233;mon Go has taken the nation, no, the world by storm!
-Friends and family you never though would touch Pok&#233;mon are now playing!
+Friends and family you never thought would touch Pok&#233;mon are now playing!
 This phenomenon has exceeded all of my expectations.
-I'm not here to talk about game mechanics or strategies, though.
-I'm here to talk about the social aspect of the game.
+I'm not here to talk about game mechanics or strategies.
+I'm here to talk about the social aspects of the game.
 No matter where you live, you have seen them; the to-be Pok&#233;mon Masters.
 They wander our once desolate streets in search of Pok&#233;Stops and Pok&#233;mon.
-If you search around, you'll find plenty of articles talking about how this event is a plague on humanity or how dangerous catching Pok&#233;mon has become, but these sources thrive on shinning a negative light on events such as these.
+If you search around, you'll find plenty of articles talking about how this game is a plague on humanity or how dangerous catching Pok&#233;mon has become, but these sources thrive on shinning a negative light on events such as these.
 I'm here to talk about the benefits of Pok&#233;mon Go!